NVIDIA/NVFlare/examples/cifar10/README.md

 Hence, in the secure project configuration [./workspaces/secure_project.yml](./workspaces/secure_project.yml), we set the available GPU indices as `gpu: [0, 1]` using the `ListResourceManager` and `max_jobs: 2` in `DefaultJobScheduler`.

-For the POC workspace, adjust the default values in `nvflare/poc/client/startup/fed_client.json` and `nvflare/poc/server/startup/fed_server.json` in your NVFlare installation.
+For the POC workspace, adjust the default values in `./workspaces/poc_workspace/site-*/startup/fed_client.json` and `./workspaces/poc_workspace/server/startup/fed_server.json`.

 For details, please refer to the [documentation](https://nvflare.readthedocs.io/en/dev-2.1/user_guide/job.html).